t4d-gmbh/Weekend-Out/README.md

   You should see the new file for Carol's drone list - so far, so good!

   But wait! **There is another file** named `Carols_drone_list.md` with the commit message: `"Adding Carols drone list"`.
-  Click on the message, and you will be directed to the detailed view of the commit whith which Alice added that file.
+  Click on the message, and you will be directed to the detailed view of the commit with which Alice added that file.

 It seems not everyone was informed that you were in charge of the drone list and Alice went ahead and took care of it.